 This technique has a wide range of applications and is used by many different industries, such as Market Research, Customer Feedback, Brand Monitoring, Employee Engagement, and Social Media Monitoring.
 By analyzing the emotions expressed in customer feedback, for example, businesses can gain insight into how their products or services are perceived and make improvements accordingly.

-After completing this blog, we will have the knowledge about
+In this blog, we will explore the following topics:

 Let’s build a model for classifying the sentiments using the conventional approach!

 In this tutorial, we will be using Kaggle’s IMDB movie review dataset for demonstration.
-This dataset contains more than 40,000 Reviews & sentiments, and most of the reviews are described with 200 plus words in this dataset.
+This dataset contains more than 40,000 Reviews & sentiments, and most of the reviews are described in 200-plus words in this dataset.